Robust Reinforcement Learning in Continuous Control Tasks with Uncertainty Set Regularization: Uncertainty Set Regularized Robust Reinforcement Learning

-Intuitively, Proposition \ref{prop:robust_bellman_equation} shows that ensuring robustness on parameter $w$ can be transformed into an additional regularizer on action value $Q^{\pi}(s,a)$ that relates to the product of the state value function $V^{\pi}(s')$ and the derivative of the transition model $\nabla_{w}P(s'|s,a;\bar{w})$.
+The proof is presented in Appendix~\ref{sec:proof_of_usr-rbe}.
+Intuitively, Proposition \ref{prop:robust_bellman_equation} shows that ensuring robustness on parameter $w$ can be transformed into regularization on action value $Q^{\pi}(s,a)$ that relates to the product of the state value function $V^{\pi}(s')$ and the derivative of the transition model $\nabla_{w}P(s'|s,a;\bar{w})$.
 Taking the $L_2$ uncertainty set (also used in \citet{derman2021twice}) as a special case, i.e., $\Omega_w = \{\bar{w} + \alpha \tilde{w} : \| \tilde{w} \|_2 \le 1 \}$, where $\bar{w}$ stands for the parameter of the nominal transition model $P(s'|s,a';\bar{w})$, the robust Bellman equation in Proposition \ref{prop:robust_bellman_equation} becomes